-Our water system serves 962 People through 385 service connections as well as supplying water to the village of Burdett.
-Our water source is Ground water from two wells 34 feet and 37 feet deep.
-The water is treated with chlorine and phosphate (for corrosion control).
+Our water system serves 926 People through 419 service connections as well as supplying water to the Village of Burdett.
+Our water source is ground water from two wells (34 feet and 37 feet deep) and an infiltration gallery.
+The water is filtered and treated with chlorine (for disinfection) and phosphate (for corrosion control).